-Bed adjustment
+Chair adjustment

-Beds are adjustable and can be repositioned using the up/down arrows located on the handset.
-In some cases, the bed's position is set by the nursing staff to facilitate your recovery.
-If you feel uncomfortable, please press the call bell and staff will assist you.
+Chairs are fully adjustable and can be repositioned using the up/down arrows located on the handset.
+In some cases, the chair position is set by the nursing staff to facilitate your treatment and/or recovery.
+If you feel uncomfortable, please speak to your nursing staff.